 Why?
-System and operational management have a significant impact on consumption.
+Plant and operational management have a significant impact on consumption.

-Influence system:
+Influence plant:

-- · The age, settings & condition of the equipment, - the connected components, - the line lengths and heights, and - the required water temperature (depending on the season and supply) would be different
+- The age, settings & condition of the equipment, - · the connected components, - the line lengths and heights, and - the required water temperature (depending on the season and cover) would be different

-Influence operations management:
+Influence Operations Management:

-- the animals (milk quantities & milk flows), - the system utilization (number of milkings & cleanings) - the milking process (time, incomplete milkings, etc.) would be different
+- the animals (milk quantities & milk flows), - the plant utilization (number of milkings & cleanings) - the milking process (time, incomplete milkings, etc.) would be different